OpenNebula/website/content/product/operation_references/opennebula_services_configuration/oned.md

 - `PORT`: Port where `oned` will listen for XML-RPC calls.
 - `LISTEN_ADDRESS`: Host IP to listen for XML-RPC calls (default: all IPs).
 - `HOSTNAME`: Hostname to use instead of autodetect it.
 This hostname is used to connect to Front-end during driver operations.
-- `DB`: Vector of configuration attributes for the database Back-end.
+- `DB`: Vector of configuration attributes for the database backend.
   - `BACKEND`: Set to `sqlite` or `mysql`.
 Please see the [MySQL configuration guide]({{% relref "database#mysql" %}}) for more information.
   - `SERVER` (MySQL only): Host name or IP address of the MySQL server.
   - `USER` (MySQL only): MySQL user’s login ID.
   - `PASSWD` (MySQL only): MySQL user’s password.
   - `DB_NAME` (MySQL only): MySQL database name.
   - `COMPARE_BINARY` (MySQL only): compare strings using BINARY clause makes name searches case sensitive.
-  - `ENCODING` (MySQL only): charset to use for the db connections
+  - `ENCODING` (MySQL only): charset to use for the db connections.
   - `CONNECTIONS` (MySQL only): maximum number of connections to the MySQL server.
   - `TIMEOUT` (SQLite only): timeout in ms for acquiring lock to DB, should be at least 100 ms
   - `ERRORS_LIMIT`: number of consecutive DB errors to stop oned node in HA.
 Default `25`, use `-1` to disable this feature.